AshwinRamesh/CompilerFrontEnd/README.md

 Errata
 ------
-We promise we actually know how to spell "interpreter.
+We promise we actually know how to spell "interpreter".

 Contributors
 ------------